-I grew up in Toronto, Canada and completed high school and Upper Canada College.
-After high school I moved to Victoria on the West coast of Canada to play rugby and study biology.
-I graduated university with high honors and was a Rhodes Scholar nominee.
-After obtaining a degree in biology and pre-medical studies I returned to Ontario to complete medical school and orthopedic training at Western Ontario.
+Dr. Benjamin Shore grew up in Toronto, Canada, where he completed high school and attended Upper Canada College.
+After high school, he moved to Victoria on the west coast of Canada to play rugby and study biology.
+Dr. Shore graduated university with high honors and was a Rhodes Scholar nominee.
+After obtaining a degree in biology and pre-medical studies, he returned to Ontario to complete medical school and orthopedic training at Western Ontario.

-I moved to Melbourne, Australia to pursue a pediatric orthopedic fellowship at the Royal Children’s Hospital under Professor Kerr Graham.
-It was here I obtained my subspecialty training in cerebral palsy.
-After Melbourne, I returned to Boston to complete a second fellowship at Boston Children’s Hospital.
-I have remained on staff since 2010.
+After his orthopedic training, Dr. Shore moved to Melbourne, Australia to pursue a pediatric orthopedic fellowship at the Royal Children’s Hospital under Professor Kerr Graham.
+It was here he obtained his subspecialty training in cerebral palsy.
+After Melbourne, he returned to Boston to complete a second fellowship at Boston Children’s Hospital and has remained on staff since 2010.

-I am active member of the American Academy of Cerebral Palsy and Developmental Medicine and the Pediatric Orthopedic Society of North America.
-I am the recipient of the St. Giles Young Investigator Award (POSNA), The Clinician Scientist Development Program Award (CSDP) and Charles H Hood Foundation Child Health and Research Award.
-My research interests include outcome measurement in cerebral palsy, trauma outcomes and management of Legg-Calve-Perthes Disease.
+Dr. Shore is an active member of the American Academy of Cerebral Palsy and Developmental Medicine and the Pediatric Orthopaedic Society of North America (POSNA).
+His is also the recipient of the St. Giles Young Investigator Award (POSNA), the Clinician Scientist Development Program Award (CSDP) and the Charles H. Hood Foundation Child Health Research Award.
+His research interests include outcome measurement in cerebral palsy, trauma outcomes and management of Legg-Calve-Perthes disease.”